Noah Dobson Game Preview: Islanders vs. Flyers

 Dobson Season Stats Insights

-- In 17 games this season, Dobson has averaged 24:36 on the ice, while putting up a plus-minus rating of +2.
+- In 19 games this season, Dobson has a plus-minus of +4, while averaging 24:49 on the ice per game.

 Sign up for Underdog fantasy today.